 About the laboratory

-The Laboratory for Environmental and Life Sciences (LELS) was established in 2017 by merging Laboratory for Environmental Research and the Centre for Biomedical Sciences and Engineering.
-LELS enables intensive collaboration of ecologists, ecotoxicologists, biochemists, molecular biologists, analytical chemists, environmental chemists and technologists.
-Investigations conducted at LELS include development of novel and unique ultrasensitive laser-based analytical methods, study of the fate, transport and transformations of pollutants in terrestrial and aquatic environments, biomedical diagnostic tools, as well as identification of recombinant antibodies specific for cell tumor biomarkers.
+The Laboratory for Environmental and Life Sciences (LELS) enables intensive collaboration of environmental and analytical chemists, biochemists, molecular biologists, eco-toxicologists and ecologists.
+Investigations conducted at LELS include development of novel and unique ultrasensitive laser-based analytical methods, study of the fate, transport and transformations of pollutants in atmosphere, terrestrial and aquatic environments, food quality and safety, biomedical diagnostic tools, as well as identification of recombinant antibodies specific for tumor biomarkers.
 Cutting edge research at LELS enables new insights into environmental processes at the level of molecules, cells, organisms and ecosystems, their interactions and interrelation with life processes in organisms and human body, including cellular antioxidant activity, antimicrobial activities, biological processes regulating the virus trafficking, cancer diagnostics and therapy.

 - Laser-based analytics

 - Organic substances in the environment: monitoring, transformation and effects

 In the area of basic research, the activities of the laboratory are directed to

 - the investigation of photochemical and microbial degradation as well as the transport of pollutants in the environment,